thevxn/todolator/README.md

 I created Todolator because usual push notifications or in-browser notifications from apps like Google Calendar are not enough to grab my attention and not forget the task at hand.
 I also had experience with desktop apps like [Kana](https://kanasolution.com/products/kana-reminder/) and [Desktop Reminder](https://www.desktop-reminder.com/en/index.html), however these are now quite outdated and/or not completely free.

-I also wanted to create a desktop app, learn the basics of Rust and use Tauri - so I can combined all of these in this project.
+I also wanted to create a desktop app, learn the basics of Rust and use Tauri - so I combined all of these in this project.

 ## Use Cases

 - Reminding of important, one-time tasks
-  - E.g. an important meeting
+  - E.g. an important meeting or an event
 - Reminding of recurring tasks
-  - E.g. paying your bills
+  - E.g. paying your bills, logging work hours, daily meetings
 - Combination of the 2 UCs above

 ## Privacy